-Interest income consists of interest income earned on our cash, cash equivalents and short-term investments.
-Our interest income had decreased due to lower investment balances as we proceeded through 2017.
-Interest income has increased in 2018 as we invest our excess cash from the proceeds of the series C financing and the payments received under the collaboration agreements.
+Interest income consists of interest earned on our cash, cash equivalents and short-term investments.
+Interest income has increased in 2019 as we invest our excess cash from the proceeds of our initial public offering, series C financing and the payments received under the collaboration agreements.
 Interest expense consists of interest paid or accrued on our outstanding debt.
-Interest expense was approximately \$39,000 for the nine months ended September 30, 2017 and \$33,000 for the nine months ended September 30, 2018.
-Interest expense will increase in the remainder of 2018 and beyond as we drew down \$2.0 million under our loan agreement with the State of Connecticut in the September 2018.
+Interest expense was approximately \$24,000 and \$11,000 for the three months ended March 31, 2019 and 2018, respectively.
+Interest expense has increased in 2019 with the additional interest payment on the State of Connecticut partially forgivable loan borrowed in September 2018.